 However, you may need to self-register for courses from time to time.
-Find all of the resources needed to self-register for courses including academic calendars, registration details, and related items from the Office of the Registrar here.
-If or when you need to self-register for classes (or check on enrollment status and make changes to registration) via UAccess here.
+Find all the resources needed to self-register for courses, including academic calendars, registration details, and related items, from the Office of the Registrar here.
+If or when you need to self-register for classes (or check on enrollment status and make changes to registration), you can do so via UAccess here.